parth-magdum/Drowsiness_Detection/README.md

 # Drowsiness Detection System

 This project implements a **Drowsiness Detection System** using computer vision techniques to detect early signs of drowsiness.
-The system leverages **MediaPipe** for facial landmark detection and a custom-trained machine learning model to monitor eye movement and facial expressions, specifically focusing on eye closure.
+The system leverages **MediaPipe** for facial landmark detection and a custom-trained deep learning model to monitor eye movement and facial expressions, specifically focusing on eye closure.
+Particularly useful while driving vehicles.

 ## Project Overview